 The genocide of the Tutsi in Rwanda

 After the attempts to destroy the Armenians and Jews of Europe, the genocide of the Tutsi in 1994 is the last of the genocides of the 20th century.
-Orchestrated by the party in power in Rwanda, the genocide caused one million victims in the space of 3 months.
+Orchestrated by the party in power in Rwanda, the genocide has claimed a million victims in the space of 3 months.

-Like previous genocides, that of the Tutsi began with a phase of stigmatization of the population, continued with persecution which would lead to the killing.
+Like previous genocides, that of the Tutsi began with a phase of stigmatization of the population, continued with persecution that would lead to the killing.

-For all that, this mass murder characterized has this particularity that it is the first "genocide of proximity".
-Executioners and victims were in effect neighbors, as are now neighboring the Tutsi survivors and the Hutu convicted of crimes by the local jurisdictions set up by the new regime.
+For all that, this mass murder characterized in particular as it is the first "proximity genocide".
+Executioners and victims were in effect neighbors, as are now the Tutsi survivors and the Hutu convicted of crimes by the local courts set up by the new regime.

-By its scale as well as by the mechanisms implemented, the genocide of the Tutsi poses crucial and always current questions to States, international organizations and citizens.
+By its scale as well as the mechanisms implemented, the genocide of the Tutsi raises crucial and still relevant questions for States, international organizations and citizens.

 The genocide of the Tutsi is rooted in colonial politics and ideology of the 19th century.
 The Belgian colonizer initially chose to rely on the Tutsi by creating the myth of their superiority over the other community, the Hutu.

-The antagonism born from this hierarchisation is exacerbated during the independence of Rwanda in the 1960s, marked by a reversal of power which then fell to the Hutu with the support of Belgium.
+The antagonism born of this hierarchization was exacerbated during the independence of Rwanda in the 1960s, marked by a reversal of power that then fell to the Hutus with the support of Belgium.
 The young Rwandan state reduces all forms of political opposition to a racial struggle between so-called ethnic groups, in fact communities historically related to clans.

 Hunted and killed like animals

-In this context, while the multiparty system authorized in 1991 allows the opposition to manifest itself, the Hutu power develops a hate propaganda that psychologically prepares the population for genocide.
-The conditioning role of media such as the weight of words is decisive.
-Tutsi are assimilated to insect pests that must be disposed of.
+In this context, while the multiparty system authorized in 1991 allowed the opposition to manifest itself, the Hutu authorities developed hate propaganda that psychologically prepared the population for genocide.
+The conditioning role of media, like the weight of words, is decisive.
+Tutsi are likened to harmful insects that must be disposed of.

 The process of animalization will lead in April, when the genocide begins, to a hunt for "game" followed by a killing of victims, slaughtered with cruelty and like cattle.